railsware/mailtrap-dotnet/docs/index.md

          // This example uses it for simplicity, but in real-world scenarios
          // you should consider more secure approaches for storing secrets.

-         // Environment variables can be an option, as well as more robust solutions:
+         // Environment variables can be an option, as well as other solutions:
          // https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets
          // or https://learn.microsoft.com/en-us/aspnet/core/security/key-vault-configuration
          options.Authentication.ApiToken = "<YOUR-API-TOKEN>";